Depiction of Italian immigrants in the media during Prohibition: Anarchism

 Militant anarchism was considered a significant danger to the United States in the late 19th century and early 20th century.
-Although the anarchist who assassinated President William McKinley in 1901 was Polish, anarchist was often associated with Italian immigrants and Italian Americans.
+Although the anarchist who assassinated President William McKinley in 1901 was Polish, anarchism was often associated with Italian immigrants and Italian Americans.
 Italian anarchists were generally immigrants, fueling the anti immigrant feelings of many Americans.
 Italian American anarchist Luigi Galleani was responsible for multiple assassination attempts on powerful American figures during the Prohibition Era.
 However, by the 1930s, the association of Italian immigrants with anarchists faded as militant activities became less frequent.

 The Sacco and Vanzetti Case

 On July 14, 1921, known Italian anarchists Nicola Sacco and Bartolomeo Vanzetti were tried and convicted for the 1920 murder of two people during an armed robbery.
 The two Italian immigrants were convicted based on circumstantial evidence, and there were allegations of anti-Italianism among the jury and the presiding judge.
-Multiple appeals for clemency were denied, and on August 23, 1927 were executed by electric chair, along with the confessed culprit to the crime, Celestino Medeiros.
+Multiple appeals for clemency were denied, and on August 23, 1927, were executed by electric chair, along with the confessed culprit to the crime, Celestino Medeiros.
 The case of Sacco and Vanzetti is considered an example of anti-Italianism, including prejudice because of their anarchist political beliefs.
 The press reported extensively on the case, and reports were given of the anti-Italian bias of Judge Thayer.
 Later newspaper reports were almost entirely silent on the Medeiros confession.

 The Sacco and Vanzetti Case is considered a miscarriage of justice, in that the defendants were found guilty over circumstantial evidence, and that the jury held strong biases against the defendants.
 Many Italian Americans resented the decision and felt that the media unfairly. portrayed them as violent criminals.